-Cllr Ruffell continued in the meeting - considering other items on the Agenda
+Cllr Ruffell stayed for the time being with the meeting - considering other items on the Agenda

-- 4 MINUTES OF PREVIOUS MEETING of 1st September agreed and to be signed. - DECLARATIONS OF INTEREST in items on the Agenda none.

-6 PLANNING

-.1 | LPU - Settlement Study - Background - Proposed SPB at APPENDIX II

-Meeting of 15th September (MS Teams) with BDBC Planning Policy to receive a briefing on the Settlement Study and Newnham's inclusion as a 'small Village' with a Settlement Policy Boundary.
+- MINUTES OF PREVIOUS MEETING of 1st September agreed and to be signed. - DECLARATIONS OF INTEREST in items on the Agenda none. - 6 PLANNING - .1 LPU Settlement Study Background Proposed SPB at APPENDIX II - Meeting of 15th September (MS Teams) with BDBC Planning Policy to receive a briefing on the Settlement Study and Newnham's inclusion as a 'small Village' with a Settlement Policy Boundary.
 At present there is no housing allocation.
 Criteria for drawing up an SPB at APPENDIX III.
 Criteria for 'Category 5' Settlements at APPENDIX IV.